'‘Norwich is a good place to study English because the people here are really nice. The best thing is that there are lots of things to do here’'

-- Norwich International Airport is only 15 minutes from the city centre by car, bus or taxi
+- Norwich International Airport is only 15 minutes from the city centre by road

-- London’s Stansted Airport is only 1 hour 40 minutes by direct train from Norwich
+- London Stansted Airport is only 1 hour 40 minutes by direct train from Norwich

-- London is less than 2 hours from Norwich
+- London is less than 2 hours by direct train from Norwich

 - Cambridge is only 1 hour by direct train from Norwich